 Therefore, <connected_to/> contains each part connected in the joint only once.
-However, it may be important to explicitly define in which order some parts of the group are connected.
+However, it can be important to explicitly define in which order some parts of the group are connected.

 This includes the following scenarios:

-— the stacking order of the connected parts may be important,
+— the stacking order of the connected parts can be important,

 — some parts may be involved more than once in the same joint (self-connected joint), where either: